 – Whether you’ll lose fat faster by eating more protein

 – Do you need to guzzle a shake right after training, or is that broscience?

 If you’re confused about protein, you’re not alone.
-Which brings us to…
+This brings us to…

 Ted is a busy guy who just wants to retake control of his health and look good naked.
 Three weeks into the training and nutrition plan I put together for him, everything was runnin’ smooth.

 Ted dropped a few pounds of fat and texted: “I’m getting rid of this Dad-bod.”

 Two days later I opened my inbox to a handful of frantic messages.

 “Eric, I’m concerned about my diet.
 After a friend noticed the results I was getting, he started talking about my diet.
 I told him we increased my protein intake and he said protein gives you cancer.
 Is this true?”

 Scary headlines and everyone suddenly becoming an infographic-generating nutrition expert on Instagram contribute to the confusion.
 Eating healthily and transforming your body is more complicated than ever.